hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 ### Exit Lucy.

-> Ha! ha! 'tis one who always speaks to me,
+> Ha! ha! it is one who always speaks to me,
 >
 > A quack professor, as you soon shall see,
 >
-> 'Tis that pragmatic Chassee, a disgrace
+> It is that pragmatic Chassée, a disgrace
 >
 > To dancing masters, and to every place
 >